-You will need to have paid your holding deposit, balance of deposit, fee for deposit protection and rent for the first month of your tenancy a few days - ideally 72 hours - before the start date of your tenancy.
+You will need to have paid your security deposit, fee for deposit protection and rent for the first month of your tenancy a few days - ideally 72 hours - before the start date of your tenancy.

 Details of the exact amounts due are in the email we sent to you with your Tenancy Agreement.

 2. What to Bring (and what not to bring)

 You will of course bring your personal belongings and toiletries.
 We don't supply bed linen, pillows or towels so you will need to bring those too.

 We advise against bringing too much other equipment (pots, pans, cutlery, irons, ironing boards, clothes dryers etc) that might be used in the common parts.
 There should already be a reasonable quantity of this kind of stuff and we often end up with multiple items.
 Better to move in, see if there is anything missing that you need, and then procure them at that point.

 When we first tenanted the house we would have supplied a set of crockery, cutlery, pots and pans, glassware, mugs, knives, chopping boards etc. We also supply a toaster, kettle, iron and ironing board.
 Over time we suspect that while some of the original set has gone missing, it has also been augmented by each generation of tenants, so generally most properties have a full complement of basic equipment.

 The existing housemates will point you in the right direction of how storage space in the kitchen is allocated.

 3. shared items / Cleaning Rota / communications